Foreign Exchange Guide to Columbia

-Columbia currency and money saving tips
+Currency and money saving tips for Columbia

 Colombia today is far safer and more accessible than it has been in decades.
 Most guerrilla and paramilitary activity is confined to rural areas near the border with Panama and Venezuela.
 However, it’s important that you stay abreast of current events.
 Crime does exist, particularly in poor neighbourhoods of the big cities, but tourists are far more likely to encounter pickpockets, so keep an eye on your belongings.

 ATM's are available across the country, however changing large notes can be problematic outside big cities.
 A passport and onward ticket are the only visa and entry requirements for most western countries.
 Vaccinations are important before heading to Columbia

 The local currency is the Pesos, however in columbia, as with most countries in South America it is often a good idea to travel with a combination of currencies to have along with your credit card.
 Sometimes foreign cards may not be accepted at ATMs and often cash is the only way to pay so have some local currency and some US dollars on hand as well as you can generally pay with USD everywhere.
 However in some cases the only ATM's that give USD are at airports and major banks.
 A Pre-paid Travel Card may be useful to avoid scams on your credit card.
 Small towns may not have ATM's at all.
 Make a point to check your bank account for strange withdrawals as cards get skinned fairly often.
 Be sure to have travel insurance when traveling in South America, you could consider choosing a credit card that comes with complimentary travel insurance.